Custom Form Builder

-PlanGrid provides cloud-based solutions to increase productivity in the construction industry.
-The company became part of Autodesk Construction Cloud after the aquisition in 2018.
+PlanGrid provides cloud-based solutions to increase productivity in the construnction industry.
+It became a part of Autodesk Construction Cloud after the acquisition in 2018.

 My research and design initiatives provided a foundation for the team to successfully launched the feature in early 2020.